laingdk/Moon/_posts/2017-02-13-information-theory-and-tradeoffs-in-data-disclosure.md

 `0`

-This could mean, "the letter is in the second half of the remaining alphabet."
-It could mean, "throw out the first half of the remaining alphabet."
-Or it could be a negative answer to the question, "is the letter in the first half of the remaining alphabet?"

-(Note: at this point we had an odd number of remaining symbols, so the middle symbol counts as being in the first half.)
+This means that the letter is in the second half of the remaining alphabet.
+(At this point we had an odd number of remaining symbols, so the middle symbol counts as being in the first half.)

 Again, we've gone from general...